 If it becomes apparent that with everything maintained and functioning your toilet just will not flush properly then it may be time to go shopping.
 Chronic flushing problems are usually the result of older toilets and unless you want to keep gambling on whether or not the bowl will empty, you may need a new toilet.

 Be cautious when considering a “low water use” model for a new toilet because flushing performance is greatly influenced by the amount of water used and often the small amount of water saved with a higher water use efficiency is not worth the head aches associated with poor flushing, aka if you have to flush multiple times to get the job done, where is the water savings?
 Consult a plumbing professional for help.

 We’ve all experienced the unpleasantness of a clogged toilet.
 Usually, it’s an easy fix.
 Just grab a plunger and get to work.
 However, if you find that a plunger isn’t fixing the clog, or if you experience consistent bouts of clogging, you may have a deeper problem.

 Rather than simple waste buildup, there is a high probability that you have an accumulation of non-degradable waste in your pipes.
 If an experienced handyman you may try using a plumbing snake on your own, otherwise it is best to bring in a plumbing professional to make sure everything is taken care of properly.

 Unfortunately, not all issues with your toilet can be fixed without professional help.
-If you’ve tried the solutions we’ve listed to no avail, don’t hesitate to give us a call.
-At JB Water, we’re always here to help you with your plumbing questions, including providing advice for those attempting a do-it-yourself solution.
+If you’ve tried the solutions we’ve listed to no avail, don’t hesitate to give us a call or use our contact form.
+At JB Water, we’re always here to help you with your plumbing questions, including providing advice on how to fix toilet for those attempting a do-it-yourself solution.
 In any case our plumbing professionals are available for 24 hour service.
 Call us today at (480) 969-3193.